Global matrix factorizations

-To reach our Hochschild cohomology result, we take a detour into the work of \cite{Yekutieli} on the global Hochschild--Kostant--Rosenberg theorem, and we employ the calculations of \cite{CaldararuTu}.
+To reach our Hochschild cohomology result, we next take a detour into the work of \cite{Yekutieli} on the global Hochschild--Kostant--Rosenberg theorem, and we employ the calculations of \cite{CaldararuTu}.
 It also follows from results in this section that $\MFdg(X,W)$ is smooth, and that it is proper when the singular locus of $W$ is proper.